Apple Watch challenges developers to make games that take seconds

 Pioneers are looking for ways to promote very short bursts of play.
 Some games keep progressing without the wearer, for instance.

-“Most people are super sceptical,” said Tero Kuittinen, a managing director of Frank N. Magid Associates who consults with app developers.
+“Most people are super skeptical,” said Tero Kuittinen, a managing director of Frank N. Magid Associates who consults with app developers.
 “You have to rethink every assumption you have” about keeping players engaged.

 Jeff Williams, Apple’s senior vice president of operations, said at a recent conference that the first batch of apps built with the new tools will likely arrive in the fall.
 Developers say they expect to be able to create apps that are quicker and richer with the new tools.